Generalized front propagation for spatial stochastic population models: Interacting particle systems

 In the case of the nonlinear voter model perturbation, the dual $(\hat{\X}^{\eps}_{t}, t\geq 0)$ is given in terms of a branching/coalescing random walk which branches into five children, where one lineage is understood to be the parent particle.
 As shown in \cite[Section 2.2.1]{DH2021}, there exists a process $(\X^{\eps}_{t}, t\geq 0)$ which is only allowed to coalesce (and not branch) on time intervals of the length $\eta^{1/2}$ immediately after branching events.
 Branching occurs at rate $\eps^{-2}$.
 At a branching event, a particle gives birth to 4 particles, chosen uniformly without replacement from $x+([-L\eta, L\eta]^{\mathbf{d}}\cap \eta \Z^{\mathbf{d}})$ for a sufficiently large $L \in \N$, and the particle itself remains alive (and stays in the same location).
 In the notation as in the beginning of Section \ref{s:genthm}, $\mu^{\eps}_{y}$ is the product measure of a Dirac centered at $y$ and the distribution of sampling 4 particles uniformly from $y+([-L\eta, L\eta]^{\mathbf{d}}\cap \eta \Z^{\mathbf{d}})$ without replacement.

 To maintain a tree structure, siblings which coalesce within $\eta^{1/2}$ of their birth are identified.
 A priori this leads to a tree which is not necessarily $5$-ary, but we follow \cite[Section 2.3]{DH2021} in keeping the $5$-ary tree and encoding the coalescences with additional information.
-Doing this precisely requires some work, and a more general method than we have used previously is presented in the next two sections; for the time being it suffices to note that $(\X^{\eps}_{t}, t\geq 0)$ is associated to a $5$-regular tree.
+Doing this precisely requires some work; for the time being it suffices to note that $(\X^{\eps}_{t}, t\geq 0)$ is associated to a $5$-regular tree.
+In this model, the $g$-function will be defined by

-This $g$-function corresponds exactly to the voting algorithm $\V$ if there were no coalescences.
+which corresponds exactly to the voting algorithm $\V$ if there were no coalescences.
 However, as described in \cite{DH2021}, in this model one must take into account the impact of coalescences in the evaluation of $\V$, which necessitates a more sophisticated set-up which we describe shortly.
 To this end, we introduce the $\Theta$-function associated to this model, where the role of $\Theta$ is described in Section \ref{s:vote}.
 From the description of the dynamics above, $\Theta : \{0,1\}^5 \to [0,1]$ is given by